warithr621/warithr621.github.io/README.md

-I should add a read me
+I should add a readme